 On a grim note, in the age of school shootings, a teacher must also be their classroom’s first line of defence.
 Children’s safety rests in their hands.

 Although security measures vary between states and even districts, a teacher must be well versed in their local safety procedures.

 A teacher should expect yearly training and drills for what to do if a shooter is in the building.
 Huddling in the dark with a room full of scared kids is awful, but it’s the reality we all must live and work in.

 What are a teacher’s greatest challenges?

 Teachers never have enough of it.
-Their work day is spent supporting children, so the majority of grading, lesson planning, running copies, preparing materials, taking data, attending trainings, and contacting parents must take place before school, after school, or over the weekend.
+Their workday is spent supporting children, so the majority of grading, lesson planning, running copies, preparing materials, taking data, attending training, and contacting parents must take place before school, after school, or over the weekend.

 Every choice a teacher makes is highly scrutinized.
 It’s not just cameras and administrative walkthroughs, either.

 A teacher must be prepared to defend every grading choice, every classroom activity, every student interaction, every parent interaction, and so on, at the risk of a parent threatening legal action.

 They must also take frequent, accurate data on student progress in order to fulfil statewide standards and maintain their certification status.

 Even in a well-funded district, I spend about a thousand dollars per year in my classroom.
 Teachers in poorer districts tend to spend far more.